abhay2209/employee_project/README.md

 Project created using tutorials online to learn Spring Boot.
 Used React for Front end

 # Project Technologies
-1. Springboot and Java for Backend
+1. Springboot/Java for Backend
-2. React.js for Front end
+2. React.js for Frontend
 3. MySQL for database

 # Project Features